This chapter of our documentation is still in beta. We welcome feedback, corrections,

 for the first time) editions that were under contract with LEMDO’s predecessor, the

-the Digital Renaissance Editions and Queen’s Men Editions anthologies that used its platform.
+itself, and those plays prepared for the Digital Renaissance Editions and Queen’s Men Editions anthologies that used its platform.

 A vital part of this republication work is converting the edition files from the ISE’s

-to ensure they meet LEMDO’s encoding standards.
+files to ensure they meet LEMDO’s encoding standards.

 Remediation: What is It?

 The Oxford English Dictionary says that remediation is the action of remedying or correcting something (OED, remediation, n.
 1.).
-As a LEMDO remediator or remediating editor, you will certainly
+As a LEMDO remediator or remediating editor12, you will certainly be taking that action with respect to texts.

 We also use the term to describe the process of taking a text produced in one medium